 - We end up spending our breaks glued to a screen.

-We’re developing Lifeline to address these issues.
+We’ve developed Lifeline to address these issues.
 Its sole purpose is to help you build a healthier work rhythm throughout your day.
 It works automatically and nudges you at the right moments, but without ever becoming annoying like an RSI timer.
-It also visualizes your days in real-time so you can spot trends in your work habits and get a sense for your ideal working rhythm.
+It also visualizes your days in real-time so you can spot trends in your work habits and get a sense of your ideal working rhythm.